 At JPMorgan Chase, we believe we have a unique and fundamental responsibility to help our clients and communities navigate a complex global economy and address their economic and social challenges.
 We use our strength, global reach, expertise, relationships, and our access to capital to make a positive impact in cities around the world.
 And every year, JPMorgan Chase and our employees donate significant amounts of time and money to help local charities.

-In 2012, JPMorgan Chase and its Foundation gave more than $190 million to thousands of nonprofit organizations across 42 states, the District of Columbia, and 37 countries around the world.
-The firm also actively encourages employees to support individual philanthropic interests through employee gift matching and volunteer programs.
-Over the years, the firm's unwavering commitment to supporting individuals, families, and communities around the world has generated change in some of the most challenged areas.
+In 2012, JPMorgan Chase and its Foundation gave more than $190 million to thousands of nonprofit organizations across 42 U.S. states, the District of Columbia, and 37 countries around the world.
+More than 43,000 employees provided 468,000 hours of volunteer service in local communities around the globe.

-The Employee Engagement and Volunteerism Team at JPMorgan Chase works to match the interests and passions of its employees to meaningful and needed community service in the communities where the firm operates.
-Each year, thousands of JPMorgan Chase employees volunteer their time and expertise to help nonprofit organizations, charities and underserved communities.
+The Employee Engagement and Volunteerism Team at JPMorgan Chase works to match the interests and passions of its employees to meaningful and needed community service where the firm operates.
+Each year, thousands of JPMorgan Chase employees volunteer their time and expertise to help nonprofit organizations and people in underserved neighborhoods.
 JPMorgan Chase actively promotes volunteerism and service within the company through its Good Works program, which organizes skills-based and non-skills-based volunteer opportunities, grants, and a matching gifts program to charities of employees' choosing.